 The reliance on emergency food banks in Oldham has increased over the last 15 years, especially during the recent pandemic and the current cost of living crisis.
-CommunityFed: Oldham is an inspiring new training programme for Oldham’s voluntary, faith, community and social enterprise sectors to support them to create and deliver alternative solutions to access more local, affordable, healthy and sustainable food.
+CommunityFed: Oldham was an inspiring training programme for Oldham’s voluntary, faith, community and social enterprise sectors to support them to create and deliver alternative solutions to access more local, affordable, healthy and sustainable food.

-The three-month programme will offer workshops, webinars, study visits, and specialist support, ranging from developing community-led food enterprises to alternative business models, community partnerships to building new markets for local food initiatives.
+The three-month programme offered workshops, webinars, study visits, and specialist support, ranging from developing community-led food enterprises to alternative business models, community partnerships to building new markets for local food initiatives.
 If you’re based in the Oldham area and committed to transforming the food system, join our programme below and be part of a local movement.

 An introduction to alternative governance models for local food enterprises

 What do we need to build community food resilience in Oldham?

 How to set up a successful, local, and affordable vegetable bag scheme

 A visit to Open Kitchen MCR & their community cafe, a thriving social and community food enterprise

 Create or expand your idea for a food enterprise or project

 How to establish a flourishing community food and growing space